rasbt/stat479-machine-learning-fs18/report-template/project-report-assessment.md

 ### Proposed Method: 25 pts

-- Are there any missing variable descriptions?
+- Are there any missing descriptions of symbols used in mathematical notations (if applicable)?
 - Are the main algorithms described well enough so that they can be implemented by a knowledgeable reader?

 ### Experiments: 25 pts